mzohaibh17-pixel/Quantum_Nanostructures_Proposal/Readme.md

 ---

 ## Notes

-This is a **proposed research project** aimed at demonstrating computational physics skills and contributing to renewable energy research.
+- This is a **proposed research project** aimed at demonstrating computational physics skills and contributing to renewable energy research.

+- This research proposal is licensed under **Creative Commons Zero (CC0 1.0)** — freely available for sharing and adaptation.